ComplexNetTSP/NET4255/README.md

 * Create a Helm Chart that deploy a master-slave architecture with mongodb

 ## Challenge 18: Deploy a Redis cache in your infrastructure (1pts)
-* Updates your webpage (with db and no db) in order to display a counter that show the numlber of visit in both website
+* Update your site (with and without db) to display a counter showing the number of visits.
+    * Your webpage should display the current number of visits and remain consistent across replicas.
+    * Each time a page is loaded, you should increment the number of visits to that page.
-* Explain what is the advantage of using a redis cache in this case ?
+* Explain the advantage of using a redis cache in this case.
-* Define your new infrastructure
+* Update the drawing of your new infrastructure (services, etc)

 ### References
 * [Redis Cache](https://www.geeksforgeeks.org/redis-cache/)